qdebove/My_First_Game/README.md

 ** Sorry, English is not my native language **

 NEWS : Now, the client side is jQuery free, so VanillaJS will not worked on all browser (for example, see http://caniuse.com/#search=event for event...).
+26/03/17 NEWS bis : Server side refactored thanks to typescript (and so POO).

 # My First Game